 Parents Alliance unlocks learning opportunities for low-income Hispanic parents by offering them an integrated online Learning Experience and a world-class educational portal in Spanish.
 We engage parents at the schools their children attend where they acquire skills that enable them to become full partners in their children’s education, communicate with teachers and principals, pursue their own educational goals, and help their children succeed academically.
 Read our Pathway to Change.

-• Because the number of Hispanic students in the nation’s public schools nearly doubled from 1990 to 2006, accounting for 60% of the total growth.
+• The number of Hispanic students in the nation’s public schools nearly doubled from 1990 to 2006, accounting for 60% of the total growth.
 By 2011 they represented 25 percent of public school students in the United States.

-• Because in 2012 Hispanic students were the majority in the public schools of Texas, New Mexico, Arizona, and California.
+• In 2012 Hispanic students were the majority in the public schools of Texas, New Mexico, Arizona, and California.
 More than two-thirds (69%) of them were from Mexican origin, and seven-in-ten (70%) spoke a language other than English at home.